Suontee

-Suontee (also: Suonteejärvi) is a rather large lake in Finland in the Kymijoki river's main watershed.
-The northern part of the lake is located in the region of Central Finland, and the southern part in the region of Southern Savonia.
-The southern part is in a more natural state with very clear water, and it is included in the Natura 2000 conservation network of the EU.
-The protection area is 2 625 hectare.
-A typical bird there is the black-throated loon.
-In the past two big lakes, Suontee and Puula, were one lake until 1854, when the water level was lowered 2.5 meters.
-This has brought up geological stacks, which are formed by water.
+Suontee (also: Suonteejärvi) is a large lake in the main watershed of the Kymijoki in Finland.
+The northern part of the lake is located in the region of Central Finland, while the southern part is located in South Savo.
+The southern part remains in a more untouched state and is included in the Natura 2000 conservation network of the EU.
+The protection area is 2,625 hectares.
+Typical birds found in the area include the black-throated loon.
+Though now separate, Suontee and Puula were one lake until 1854, when the water level was lowered 2.5 meters.
+This resulted in the emergence of geological stacks, resulting from water erosion.